Police: Key West liveaboard raped, tried to murder woman

-A Key West liveaboard boater was jailed Wednesday after police said he kidnapped, raped and tried to strangle a 27-year-old woman he invited to his boat Sunday night.
+A Key West liveaboard boater kidnapped, raped and tried to strangle a 27-year-old woman he invited to his boat Sunday night, tormenting her for several hours and at one point throwing her cell phone into the ocean, according to police reports.

-Jeffrey Sundwall, 46, was arrested on suspicion of attempted murder, kidnapping and sexual assault with a weapon or force on a victim 12 years old or older.
+Jeffrey Sundwall, 46, was arrested on suspicion of attempted murder, false imprisonment and sexual assault with a weapon or force on a victim 12 years old or older.

+“She went unconscious twice and at one point begged the suspect not to kill her,” according to the arrest warrant.
+“The suspect told the victim if she struggled, she would die.”

 The woman told police she was invited to the boat, which Sundwall uses as a water taxi to and from Christmas Tree Island, also known as Wisteria Island and a haven for people who live on boats and the homeless.